julien-ctx/multilayer-perceptron/README.md

 A few more features have been implemented to enhance the model performance, or to visualize the data:

-- Training and validation loss curve plots.
+- Data visualization with histograms, box plots and an heatmap.
 - Early stopping to avoid overfitting during training.